 Whatever your industry or goals, bringing together compliance and procurement can benefit your company in a number of ways.

 Effective and comprehensive compliance to both external and internal expectations begins with smart, streamlined internal controls and best practices.
-Choosing a centralised and comprehensive procurement software solution improves compliance management through digital transformation via:
+Choosing a centralized and comprehensive procurement software solution improves compliance management through digital transformation via:

 - Transparent Data Management and Analysis.
 Capturing every scrap of information related to all of your company’s transactions greatly simplifies the procure-to-pay (P2P) process.
-But with a connected, centralised document repository and accessibility (including mobile devices) for key stakeholders at all levels, management and staff can collect, analyse, and transform data to create rock-solid audit trails, accurate financial reports and forecasts, and even identify areas within the procurement function where compliance isn’t quite up to snuff.
+But with a connected, centralized document repository and accessibility (including mobile devices) for key stakeholders at all levels, management and staff can collect, analyze, and transform data to create rock-solid audit trails, accurate financial reports and forecasts, and even identify areas within the procurement function where compliance isn’t quite up to snuff.

 Your compliance function, working with your legal team, can also use the software to create templates for contracts and other documents designed with legal and financial compliance in mind.
 The time and work-hours saved, combined with the speed and simplicity offered by automated approvals and payments, can quickly create a significant bottom-line boost.
 Risk management also gets a boost here, since your exposure to legal and financial reporting problems is greatly reduced.

 - Automation Empowering Spend, Supplier, and Contract Compliance Building better practices doesn’t do much good if they’re hard to implement, easy to circumvent, or impossible to track.
-A dedicated software solution lets you build internal controls for every step of the procurement process, from purchase orders to payments, and provide clear, easily accessible tracking for authorisations.
-With your supply chain connected to your document library, it’s easy to offer approved team members intuitive and user-friendly catalogues for purchases from only preferred suppliers that meet legal, financial, and internal requirements.
+A dedicated software solution lets you build internal controls for every step of the procurement process, from purchase orders to payments, and provide clear, easily accessible tracking for authorizations.
+With your supply chain connected to your document library, it’s easy to offer approved team members intuitive and user-friendly catalogs for purchases from only preferred suppliers that meet legal, financial, and internal requirements.
 Accountability and access are both improved, as is procurement’s ability to connect with other departments in support of broader cost-saving, value-building initiatives.